 Bedding Myths Debunked: 4 Tips to Get the Best Bedding

-Buying bedding can sometimes be a frustrating and misleading experience, from which brand uses the best cotton to what thread count is worth the splurge.
+Buying bedding can sometimes be a frustrating and misleading experience, from which brand uses the best cotton to what thread count is worth the splurge – especially after a move!
 You spend a third of your life in bed, though, so your sleep experience matters!
 If you’re in need of some answers – or overdue for a bedding upgrade – look no further than Parachute, an online bedding essentials brand based in Venice Beach.
 Designed in LA, made in Italy and delivered directly to customers, Parachute simplifies the purchasing process to make premium quality bedding accessibly priced.

 We asked Parachute to share their bedding expertise – and to clear up some confusion – on what’s most important to consider when buying bedding.
 Here’s what they had to say…